ryanstraits/ryanstraits.github.io/_posts/2010-07-05-choose-your-own-adventure.md

 author: ryanstraits
 image: /assets/images/squarespace/adventure.jpg
 ---
-*A word of caution: This was originally posted on a previous blog of mine.
-Some references and links may be broken.
-The jokes certainly will be.*

----

 Or, "Leaving/Staying Pt.
 2"

----

 These are words I've been meaning to write for a little over three months now.
 Unfortunately, they haven't formed themselves into complete sentences until tonight.